 The varinolic cannabinoids are considered rare but are now emerging as new targets of selective breeding.
-None of the varins from hemp are scheduled as a controlled substance.
+None of the varins are scheduled as a controlled substance.
 Nor are they analogues of any such substances.

-PPM’s varins are 100% hemp derived or biosynthesized from precursors, in highly pure, isolated form, varins are either crsstallize or remain as oils (e.g.,THCV).
-The purity of the varins (>98% pure_ have been tested by HPLC, GCMS, LC-MS, NMR, IR, melting point, and elemental analysis.
-All analytical test results demonstrated the high quality and purity of PPM’s varim isolates and concentrates.
+CBVD isolate is a crystallized powder.
+THCV isolate is a solid at room temperature and highly subject to oxidative discoloration.
+The purity of these varins (>98% pure) have been tested by HPLC, GCMS, LC-MS, NMR, IR, melting point, and elemental analysis.
+All analytical test results demonstrated the high quality and purity of PPM’s varin isolates.

 Two of the varins – CBDV and THCV – have shown to have medicinal and wellness properties.
 Varins contain two fewer carbon atoms than their non-varin counterparts (CBD and THC) making these cannabinoids fundamentally different on a molecular level and therefore have different physiological effects due to different binding in the endocannabinoid system.